Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Indianapolis has combined with its opponents to score more than 51 points just twice this season.
+- Indianapolis and its opponents have combined for 51 points just two times this year.

 - The combined points per game average of the two teams, 51.7, is 0.7 points greater than Sunday's over/under.